-- (5) Prior to 2002, the breakdown of expenditures was based on estimates derived from the reconciliation of payment order data and cash payment data.
-Beginning in 2002, the breakdown of expenditures has been based exclusively on cash payment data.
-Certain Treasury expenditures are classified as current or capital expenditures and the balance of Treasury expenditures appears under other Treasury expenditures. - (6) GDP figures for 2005-2009 are from the 2009 Lebanese Republic, Presidency of the Council of Ministers, Economic; GDP figure for 2010 is an estimate. - (7) Not including CDR capital expenditures financed externally and HRC spending that was funded outside the budget and treasury process in 2006, 2007 and 2008 referred to in Note (4) above.
+- payment data.
+Certain Treasury expenditures are classified as current or capital expenditures and the balance of Treasury expenditures appears under other Treasury expenditures. - (8) Includes payments to EdL starting 2010 following their inclusion in the 2009 budget proposal as a subsidy.
+EdL payments incurred before 2010 are classified under other Treasury expenditures. - (9) The GDP figures included in this table are taken from the Lebanese Republic, Presidency of the Council of Ministers, Economic Accounts 2010 and revised GDP figures for 2007-2009 prepared by the National Accounts Committee.
+The 2011 figures are estimates by the Ministry of Finance. - (10) Not including CDR capital expenditures financed externally and HRC spending that was funded outside the budget and treasury process in 2007 and 2008 referred to in Note (4) above.